Severe Foraminal Narrowing

 - Muscle weakness

-Treatment for severe foraminal narrowing can be difficult because this condition is usually the result of years of spinal deterioration.
-In some instances, however, conservative, noninvasive treatments can provide sufficient pain relief.
-Pain medication, epidural injections, vertebral manipulation, physical therapy, and other treatments may all be effective.
+Treatment for severe foraminal narrowing can be difficult because this condition is generally the result of years of spinal deterioration that cannot be healed or reversed.
+In some circumstances, however, conservative, non-surgical treatments can provide sufficient pain relief.
+Pain medication, epidural injections, vertebral manipulation, physical therapy and other treatments have all been effective for many patients.

-In the event that you have not responded to noninvasive treatments and your pain persists, your physician may recommend that you consider spine surgery to recreate space for the nerves in the foramina.
-If this is your prognosis, contact Laser Spine Institute to learn how our outpatient spine procedures might be able to help you rediscover your life without back or neck pain.
+In the event that you have not responded to non-invasive treatments and your pain persists, your physician might recommend that you consider spine surgery to re-establish space for the nerves in the foramina.
+If this is your prognosis, contact Laser Spine Institute to learn how our outpatient spine procedures might be able to help you find relief from neck or back pain.